-- Improve macroeconomic frameworks that promote R&D; - > Redefine the university research agendas of all stakeholders in the innovation system - Promote technological innovation within the research community - Enhance capacities of intermediaries and specialists aiming to support university researchers commercialize their research results - Boost the monitoring and evaluation bodies to assist in the commercial exploitation of university research results - Establish a system to encourage women and youth in research, technology and innovation activities - Invest in Research & Development, with a focus on innovation and start-ups and encourage governments to co-invest into start-ups to de-risk and leverage private investment. - Setting Institutions for digital innovation and research, and development to ensure effective higher learning and education of scientists, engineers, and technicians from Africa. - Encourage/include public operators in strategies aimed at embracing the emerging technology (block chain, Artificial Intelligence...) through research and development.
+- Improve macroeconomic frameworks that promote R&D; - > Redefine the university research agendas of all stakeholders in the innovation system - Promote technological innovation within the research community - Enhance capacities of intermediaries and specialists aiming to support university researchers commercialize their research results - Boost the monitoring and evaluation bodies to assist in the commercial exploitation of university research results - Establish a system to encourage women and youth in research, technology and innovation activities - Invest in Research & Development, with a focus on innovation and start-ups and encourage governments to co-invest into start-ups to de-risk and leverage private investment. - Allocate a portion of national budgets to R&D - Ensure a percentage of public papers in international journals are published by African Scholars - Setting Institutions for digital innovation and research, and development to ensure effective higher learning and education of scientists, engineers, and technicians from Africa. - Encourage/include public operators in strategies aimed at embracing the emerging technology (block chain, Artificial Intelligence...) through research and development.